Supporting to Develop Next-Generation Talent

 on the oscilloscope

-Each year Yokogawa participates in the "Musashino Science Festa," an annual event held by the city of Musashino.
+Yokogawa participated in the "Musashino Science Festa," an annual event held by the city of Musashino.
 It's a comprehensive event for scientific experimentation in which elementary and junior high school teachers, businesses, volunteer organizations, etc., in the city set up booths to exhibit their experimentation.
 There were 1,623 visitors to the event in 2019.

 The theme of Yokogawa's booth was "Discovering the Secrets of Voice."
 Visitors to our booth observed what their voices looked like, using a hand-made microphone amplifier and oscilloscope.
 The children seemed really interested as they watched the waveform change according to the loudness of their voices and the frequency, or pitch, of the sound.
 Also for the Yokogawa staff, who participated in the event as volunteer staff, it was a valuable experience to instruct the visitors how to observe their voices using the oscilloscope.